Meet Us – Cancer Nanotechnology Platform Partnerships (CNPPs)

 University of North Carolina at Chapel Hill

-Wenbin Lin, Ph.D., is Professor of Chemistry and Molecular Pharmaceutics of the School of Pharmacy at the University of North Carolina (UNC) at Chapel Hill.
+Wenbin Lin, Ph.D., is Professor in the Department of Chemistry the at the University of Chicago.
 He is also a full member of Lineberger Comprehensive Cancer Center and Biomedical Research Imaging Center at UNC-Chapel Hill.
 His research focuses on designing novel supramolecular systems, framework materials, and hybrid nanomaterials for applications in chemical and life sciences.Dr.
 Lin's research interests in nanomedicine center around designing new nanoparticle platforms for target-specific delivery of imaging and therapeutic agents to enable early diagnosis and more effective treatment of cancers and inflammatory diseases.

 Dr. Lin has received a number of awards including the National Science Foundation CAREER Award (1999), Arnold and Mabel Beckman Young Investigator Award (2000), Research Corporation Cottrell Scholar Award (2000), Alfred P. Sloan Research Fellowship (2000), and Camille Dreyfus Teacher-Scholar Award (2001).
 He has authored or co-authored more than 170 papers in several different research areas.
 Times Higher Education listed Dr. Lin's group among the top 10 most cited chemistry groups based on citations per article in the 1999-2009 decade.Dr.
 Lin serves on editorial advisory boards of several premier journals and is an elected member of American Association for the Advancement of Science.